Azure/SaaS-Private-Connectivity/docs/tutorial/part3.md

 And add an authorization with _Contributor_ access (role definition ID _b24988ac-6180-42a0-ab88-20f7382dd24c_).

 Add an authorization for your logged in user as well.
 Go to Azure Active Directory and get the Object Id for your user and give it _Contributor_ access (role definition ID b24988ac-6180-42a0-ab88-20f7382dd24c) (See: https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-users-profile-azure-portal).
-This will allow your current logged in user to make changes to the resource group where the managed application components are deployed.
+This will allow your current logged in user to make changes to the resource group where the Managed Application components are deployed.

 ```json